 Even when data is available we don't always make best use of it.
 Information on the flow of patients through our hospitals has generally been static and usually not available real-time to those that need to see it.
-This has improved significantly as a result of the pandemic response but there is more work to be done to put this data in the hands of clinicians.
+This has begun to change as part of our response to due to the pandemic.

-The goal is to have a Learning Health & Social Care System.
-However, without sophisticated digital solutions for frontline clinicians we will limit our learning potential.
+A goal of the Regional Delivery Plan was to create a Learning Healthcare System.
+However, without creating intuitive digital solutions for frontline clinicians we will never have the data to feed such a system, and thus we limit our learning potential.